Many people who work with stained

 blow up the design to full size with mechanical drawing skills.
 If

-you're thinking of commissioning stained glass, be sure to ask about
+you're thinking of commissioning stained glass, be sure to ask each

-how an artisan does this... it's an easily obtained insight into the
+how they do this... it's an easily obtained insight into the

 attitude and the skill level of an artisan you're considering using.